Translated and Edited from the Tamil by Lakshmi Holmstrom

 “When what we are saying and how we are saying it take form together – that alone is literature.
 If we lose one, we lose both, and neither form nor content can be literature on their own.”

 The form of his stories is one of the main reasons for his success.
 He writes meticulously with a great artistic touch that revolutionized Tamil writing at that time.
 In this book, this is very effectively captured by Lakshmi’s flawless translation.
-Infact, it is very difficult to comprend Mauni’s stories in the first reading because of its structure and narration.
+In fact, it is very difficult to comprehend Mauni’s stories in the first reading because of their structure and narration.
 Repeated readings are necessary to fully appreciate his work.

-On the other hand, the themes in the story gets a tad repetitive, his characters lack social identities hence the stories lack social concern.
+On the other hand, the themes in the story get a tad repetitive, his characters lack social identities hence the stories lack social concern.